Miami Street Circuit

 For 2003, the car park section was eliminated in favour of extended section along Biscayne Boulevard at the northern end of the track.
 Mario Domínguez took the win for Herdez Racing, while JJ Lehto and Johnny Herbert won the ALMS encounter in a Champion Audi.
 The revived races never quite captured the imagination of the previous events and both ChampCar and the ALMS elected to move on elsewhere for 2004.

-The Miami ePrix circuit is located in the Bayside area of Miami, USA.
+The Miami street circuit was located in the Bayside area of Miami, USA.
 Miami's International Airport is just 6 miles to the west of the circuit.

-The track is centred around the American Airlines Arena on Biscayne Boulevard.
-Getting to the circuit is easy thanks to the city's good public transport system.
+Getting to the Bayside area is easy thanks to the city's good public transport system.
 The Metrorail will take you to Government Center, around two blocks from the track and near City Hall.
-From their, take the free MetroMover Omni Loop line to Park West Station, which will deposit you close to the Arena and the circuit on NE 2nd Avenue.
+From their, take the free MetroMover Omni Loop line to Park West Station, which will deposit you close to the Arena and the circuit's former location on NE 2nd Avenue.
 Equally, the Miami Metrobus network has numerous lines that pass close to the track.